mayank-k-jha/ZS-Young-Data-scientist-2018-Winner-Solution-rank-3/README.md

 --------------------------------------------------------------------------
 Conclusion:
-For time series problem, we can easilt predict a good forecasting without using any other features than dates and target.
+For time series problem, we can easily predict a good forecasting without using any other features than dates and target.
 Always use averaging of diverse models to correct errors.